AOEpeople/TYPO3_RestlerExamples/Documentation/Pages/Introduction.rst

 What does it do?
 ================
-Basic example for the Restler extension for TYPO3 (REST API).
+It contains some basic examples for the Restler extension for TYPO3 (REST API).